Heinz Marquardt: Eastern Front

 Marquard and his Gruppenkommandeur (group commander), Hauptmann Heinz Lange, both received the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 18 November for 89 and 70 aerial victories respectively.
 On 14 April 1945, Marquardt was credited with his 100th aerial victory.
 He was the 102nd Luftwaffe pilot to achieve the century mark.
 On a transfer flight of new Focke-Wulf Fw 190 D-9 to his unit, he was credited with four aerial victories over Yakovlev Yak-3 on 25 April 1945.
 On 30 April, Marquardt accidentally ran his Fw 190 D-9 into a drainage ditch on a transfer flight.
 Due to lack of spare parts, the damage was not reparable and the aircraft was blown up to prevent it from falling to the enemy.

 On 1 May 1945 Marquardt became Jagdgeschwader 51's last casualty of the war when he was shot down by Royal Air Force Spitfires north of Berlin.
 Marquardt had led a flight of six Focke-Wulf Fw 190 D-9 on an escort mission of 12 Fw 190 F-8 ground attack aircraft from Redlin on a mission to Berlin.
 After completing the mission the aircraft returned to Schwerin.
 During the landing approach the flight came under attack of 6 Spitfire Mk XIV from No. 41 Squadron.
 Marquardt ordered his flight to cover the landing of the ground attack fighters while he and his wingman, Feldwebel Radlauer, attacked the Spitfires from below.
 Marquardt claimed one of the attackers but was shot down as well along with two other Fw 190s.
 Radlauer saw Marquardt's Fw 190 crash in flames but did not observe any sign of life.
 Marquardt was initially reported as killed in action but he had bailed out injured and was taken to a hospital in Schwerin, where he was taken prisoner of war shortly after.

 Later life

 Following World War II, Marquardt served in the newly established German Air Force of West Germany with the rank of Leutnant (Second Lieutenant) on 16 August 1956.
 He served with Jagdgeschwader 73 (JG 73—73rd Fighter Wing) and Leichtes Kampfgeschwader 42 (LeKG 42—42nd Light Combat Wing).
 Marquardt retired on 30 September 1973, having risen to the rank of Oberstleutnant (Lieutenant Colonel).
-He died on 19 December 2003.
+Following his retirement, he became good friends with former Flight Lieutenant Peter Cowell who had shot him down on 1 May 1945.
+Marquardt died on 19 December 2003 in Hammersbach.